-- a) support a child emotionally to a stable, positive habitual attunement; - b) support a child to differentiate, distance and objectify his/her own affect; and - c) help a a child gain greater control of language so he/she will be able to express him/herself more adequately verbally and acquire a more adequate (affective) grasp of reality. - The use of language to stabilize the affect The first greeting of a child on entering a pre- or primary school that stimulates him/her more than anything else is one that allows him/her to know that he/she is welcome.
-(31) It is this first sensing, paired with acoustic perceiving, that will determine how a child, via lived experiencing, gives meaning to this event.
-If the event is invested with positive meaning, a child will want to have a part in a school's events that he/she experiences.
+- a) support a child emotionally to a stable, positive, habitual attunement. - b) support a child to differentiate, distance, and objectify his/her own affect; and - c) help a a child gain greater control of language so he/she can express him/herself more adequately verbally and acquire a more adequate (affective) grasp of reality.

+The use of language to stabilize the affect

+The first greeting of a child on entering a pre- or primary school, which stimulates him/her more than anything else, is one which allows him/her to know that he/she is welcome.(31) It is this first sensing, paired with acoustic perceiving, which determines how a child, via lived experiencing, gives meaning to this event.
+If the event is invested with positive meaning, a child will want to have a part in a school's events which he/she experiences.

-Landman points to an educator who addresses an educand [a child] as "my child" and thereby acknowledges that he/she assumes responsibility for the care of this unique child as who he/she is.
-(32) Via this verbal expression of affective-bonding, a safe "our space" is created within which a child can experience that he/she is accepted for what he/she is.
+Landman points to an educator who addresses an educand [a child] as "my child" and, thereby, acknowledges that he/she assumes responsibility for the care of this unique child as who he/she is.(32) Via this verbal expression of affective bonding, a safe "our space" is created within which a child can experience that he/she is accepted for what he/she is.

-Where the event of schooling is attuned to a child becoming a full-fledged adult, through the affective support given, a preschool or school teacher creates an opportunity for him/her to become someone him/herself in his/her emotional life.
+Where the event of schooling is attuned to a child becoming a fullfledged adult, through the affective support given, a preschool or schoolteacher creates an opportunity for him/her to become someone him/herself in his/her emotional life.

-When a preschool child becoming a school child enters a preschool or primary school class, because of his/her youthfulness, he/she draws from an attenuated possessed experience, and he/she is confronted with a strange environment, alien assignments, unfamiliar children and an unknown adult who is in a relationship of authority with him/her.
+When a preschool child becoming a school child enters a preschool or primary school class, because of his/her youthfulness, he/she draws from an attenuated possessed experience, and he/she is confronted with a strange environment, alien assignments, unfamiliar children, and an unknown adult who is in a relationship of authority with him/her.
 He/she also is denied the immediate support and sympathy of his/her parents.
 This child is under temporary distress.
-Clearly, it is the calm, tranquility that his/her preschool teacher shows via language that supports him/her in overcoming this temporary emotional lability and arriving at emotional stability, to the extent that he/she has built up a favorably stable affective and ordered cognitive possessed experience.
+Thus, it is the calm, tranquility which his/her preschool teacher shows, via language, which supports him/her in overcoming this temporary emotional lability and arriving at emotional stability, to the extent that he/she has built up a favorably stable affective and ordered cognitive possessed experience.

-The use of language to support exploring, differentiating, objectifying, distancing and emancipating, as forms of actualizing affective life potentialities
+The use of language to support exploring, differentiating, objectifying, distancing, and emancipating, as forms of actualizing affective life potentialities

 A preschool child becoming a school child primarily signifies his/her world emotionally.
 However, his/her attribution of emotional sense and meaning is still largely diffuse.
 He/she has difficulty distinguishing (differentiating) among his/her various emotional lived experiences.

-His/her preschool teacher, and especially teacher of beginners, can support him/her in this.
-By using language he/she can help him/her to distinguish, analyze, order and even structure what he/she experiences emotionally in a school pedagogical situation.
-Because a child distances to such an extent that he/she can verbalize the lived experience, he/she objectifies and thus emancipates.
-Now he/she can enter his/her world on a higher, more adequate level and explore it further.
+His/her preschool teacher, and especially a teacher of beginners, can support him/her in this.
+By using language, he/she can help him/her to distinguish, analyze, order, and even structure what he/she experiences emotionally in a school pedagogical situation.
+Because a child distances to such an extent that he/she can verbalize the lived experience, he/she objectifies and, thus, emancipates.
+Now, he/she can enter his/her world on a higher, more adequate level, and explore it further.